triggerz/dilemma-prototype/scenes/conflict.md

 You experienced a positive effect in output (+3), but John was highly demotivated, (-3).
 This dilemma was estimated for use of -1 resource, but since you involved HR you tripled the use of resources used in this case (-3 )

 # Choice
-Keep an open mind: You take an open talk with John (you might have missed something in your analysis…)
+Keep an open mind!!!: You take an open talk with John (you might have missed something in your analysis…)

 # Variables
  - Resources: +0